peter2st/Feature-Picker-Function/README.txt

 The function should be called after all of these variable have already been established.
 The function will return a dictionary with a key:value pair of feature:coef

+Feel free to let me know of any suggestions or fixes.

+Thanks!